Serving clients in Salem and the surrounding area

-Guardianships are a method of obtaining legal custody of, or decision-making authority over another person.
+Guardianships are a method of obtaining legal custody of or decision-making authority over another person.
 People use guardianships for different reasons.
-A guardian has authority to make medical decisions and housing decisions, including placing a loved one in a medical facility.
-Military parents that are deployed may have a need for a guardianship as well.
+A guardian has the authority to make medical decisions and housing decisions, including placing a loved one in a medical facility.
+Military parents that are deployed may require a guardianship as well.
 Some of the most common guardianships are minor child guardianship and adult guardianships.

 Learn more about guardianship and conservatorships.

 Advanced Estate Planning

 A basic estate plan is a set of documents that includes a will, possibly a revocable living trust, and ancillary documents such as a Durable Power of Attorney, Advance Directive, HIPAA Release, and more.
 These legal tools help individuals and couples plan for and deal with illness, incapacity, and death.
 Moreover, these legal tools play an important role in reducing estate taxes, providing for the smooth transition of a business, and supporting minor children.